pete-debiase/Comprog/README.md

 2. 2022-01-24 – Solution time = 2:31 (Python)

 #### [217.
 Contains Duplicate](https://leetcode.com/problems/contains-duplicate/)
 Real-world performance can be different from what Big-O notation says.
-Big-O notation is most applicable for "sufficiently large input", so if n is not sufficiently large, an algorithm with worse Big-O time complexity might actually outperform one with better Big-O time complexity.
+Big-O notation is most applicable for "sufficiently large input", but if n is not sufficiently large, an algorithm with worse Big-O time complexity might actually outperform one with better Big-O time complexity.

 1. 2022-01-20 – Initial solution (Python)
 2. 2022-01-22 – Solution time = 1:18 (Python)